kadhikari9/url-processor/README.md

 # Update properties, url.files.path and url.files.processed.path accordingly in
 application.properties file before building
 <br/>
-# There is a bash script provided which will listen to new flies in directory, decompress them and split to max chunks of 10MB.
-Each file can have max 2500
-lines of urls at max.
+# There is a bash script provided on src/main/resources/scripts/splitter.sh,
+which will listen to new flies in directory, decompress them and split to max chunks of 10MB.
+Each file can have max 2500 lines of urls at max.
 If all url are of max length total file size can be max 10MB.
-This is to avoid reading large files.
+This is to avoid reading large files into memory.
+Place this script on same directory where URL files are supposed to uploaded and run the script using command, chmod a+x splitter.sh
+./splitter.sh
 <br/>
 # To use this script install inotify tools on your linux machine.
 <br/>